 On January 31, 2013, we announced that ThermoDox® in combination with radio frequency ablation did not meet the primary endpoint of the HEAT study in patients with hepatocellular carcinoma, also known as primary liver cancer.
 Specifically, we determined, after conferring with the HEAT study independent Data Monitoring Committee, that the HEAT study did not meet the goal of demonstrating persuasive evidence of clinical effectiveness that could form the basis for regulatory approval in the population chosen for the HEAT study.
 In the trial, ThermoDox® was well-tolerated with no unexpected serious adverse events.
-We will continue to follow the patients enrolled in the HEAT study to the secondary endpoint, overall survival.
-We are also conducting additional analyses of the data from the HEAT study to assess the future strategic value of ThermoDox®.
+We have conducted a comprehensive analysis of the data from the HEAT study to assess the future strategic value of ThermoDox®.
+As part of this analysis, we are also assessing our product pipeline and research and development priorities.
+In April 2013, we announced the deferral of expenses associated with the Company's Phase II study of ThermoDox® in combination with RFA for the treatment of colorectal liver metastases (The ABLATE Study) until such time as the Company finalizes its plans for the continuation of its development program with ThermoDox® in HCC.